 unit rate=first quantitysecond quantity\text{unit rate} = \frac{\text{first quantity}}{\text{second quantity}}

 when you want the answer "per 11" of the second quantity.
 The second quantity must not be 00, because division by 00 is undefined.
+For the apples:

 12 dollars3 pounds=4 dollars1 pound\frac{12 \text{ dollars}}{3 \text{ pounds}} = \frac{4 \text{ dollars}}{1 \text{ pound}}

-Why Unit Rates Help You Compare Faster
+Why Unit Rates Make Comparison Faster

 Worked Example: Which Notebook Pack Is The Better Deal?

-Suppose one store sells 33 notebooks for 1212, and another sells 55 notebooks for 1818.
+One store sells 33 notebooks for 1212, and another sells 55 notebooks for 1818.
 Which deal is cheaper per notebook?
+Find the cost per 11 notebook for each store:

 12 dollars3 notebooks=4 dollars per notebook\frac{12 \text{ dollars}}{3 \text{ notebooks}} = 4 \text{ dollars per notebook}